 ‘Tis skill, not strength, that governs a ship’ – Thomas Fuller.

 The landscape industry offers careers that cover a wide skill set, but this can be a double-edged sword, it means you have variety in your role, but also, you have a lot of skills to learn and perfect.
 You won’t be expected to learn them all straight away, and this isn’t necessarily the first thing landscape companies look for.
-Read our developing your personal brand blogpost for more on what landscape companies are looking for in candidates.
+Read our What landscape employers are really looking for blogpost for more on what landscape companies are looking for in candidates.

 So, where do you start with industry-specific skills?
 Well, let’s see what landscapers are looking for.
 The industry came under the microscope when a Horticulture Sector Skills Survey was carried out in 2019, and a large part of the survey was to look at the skills gaps that the industry faces, so what were the findings, what industry skills do landscape companies place the most importance on?
 Gaining some of these skills in advance will certainly improve your employability with landscape companies.

 Throughout the skills survey, positions that included managerial, technical and trades skills all saw the importance of Health and Safety, this was always in their top two skills.
 If businesses are to survive, function and hold a good reputation with clients and employees, they must operate safely, with its workforce adhering to current health and safety standards and practice.
 Consider gaining a landscape specific health and safety qualification like Register of Land-based Operatives Health, Safety and Environmental Awareness Course, this will demonstrate your competence in working safely.
 You could also add to this a LISS/CSCS card, which allows you to work on a commercial site, demonstrating again, that you can work not only safely, but also the other industry qualifications you hold.